kkipngenokoech/veltech/README.md

 9. A pipeline job to automatically deploy the software project once certain checks have been met
 10. Having the application deployed.
 Use any deployment services with free tiers e.g. heroku, vercel

 # Good To Have:

 1. Linters:
    - Javascript / Typescript
    - Less/SCSS/CSS
    - Commits
 2. Loaders to show that data is being fetched
 3. Logging service for application errors$ git push production
    fatal: 'production' does not appear to be a git repository
    fatal: Could not read from remote repository.

-Please make sure you have the correct access rights and the repository exists. the@Alchemy:~/Documents/programming/veltech$
-4. Use of a UI library for a polished-looking application e.g. Tailwind, Bootstrap, Foundation,Material, Bulma etc
+Please make sure you have the correct access rights and the repository exists. the@Alchemy:~/Documents/programming/veltech$ 4.
+Use of a UI library for a polished-looking application e.g. Tailwind, Bootstrap, Foundation,Material, Bulma etc

 ## TECHNOLOGY USED:

 1. Material UI
 2. ReactJS
 3. Tailwind CSS

+design isnpiration for the landing page [design](https://dribbble.com/shots/23437431-Banking-Website-Landing-Page-Design)